alexjiang200407/lighting-toolkit-skse/README.md

 * Address Library for SKSE Plugins﻿
 * SkyUI﻿ to access plugin settings in Mod Configuration Menu
 * MCM Helper﻿ for the Mod Configuration Menu to work
+* PO3 Tweaks.
+Ensure you have Load EditorIDs enabled in the ini file.

 ## Build Requirements